Hypospadias Repair: Frequently Asked Questions about Hypospadias Surgery

 The length of hypospadias surgery varies based on the severity of the hypospadias.
 Mild hypospadias repair can take 60-120 minutes, whereas more severe forms of hypospadias can take three or more hours to repair.

 For some patients, we recommend one or two pre-operative injections of testosterone before hypospadias repair.
 This helps increase the size of the penis prior to hypospadias surgery and helps improve surgical outcomes.
-If we feel that your child is a candidate for this, we will discuss the timing and details of the injections with you and give you a prescription for the testosterone at the time of your son’s office visit.
+If we feel that your child is a candidate for this, we will discuss the timing and details of the injections with you and give you a prescription for the testosterone at the time of your child’s office visit.

 Each child’s pain level is different, but typically the most discomfort will occur in the first two to three days after hypospadias repair.
 We will prescribe pain medication after surgery which typically includes Tylenol and possibly Motrin.
 Narcotics are typically not prescribed after hypospadias surgery.
 If a urethral catheter is placed, this can sometimes cause intermittent bladder spasms or discomfort.
 We will prescribe a medication to help prevent bladder spasms.
 This medication is called Ditropan® or oxybutynin.